Wasaga Under Siege Returns in 2018

 August 19th: 10 am – 4 pm

-Visit British, American.
-Native and British Naval Encampments on Nancy Island and experience life in 1812.
-Enjoy musket and Cannon Demonstrations, Native Drumming and Storytelling, War of 1812 Surgeon, Cooking Demonstrations, 1812 Fashion Shows, 1812 Scavenger Hunt, Candy Cannon, Kids Mini Militia and much more!
+Visit British, American, and British Naval Encampments on Nancy Island and experience life in 1812.
+Enjoy musket and Cannon Demonstrations, War of 1812 Surgeon, Cooking Demonstrations, 1812 Fashion Shows, 1812 Scavenger Hunt, Candy Cannon, Kids Mini Militia and much more!

 Admission: $5 per/person/day 12 and under Free